jpmit/ggj14/README.md

 two 'levels'---we see them as 'we are' (only one level, the one we are currently on).

-I've also tried to incorporate the following 'diversifiers':
+I've also incorporated the following 'diversifier' (mainly by accident to be honest):
-- 'You Only Live Thrice'
 - 'I am who I want to be'

 HOW TO PLAY THE GAME: